soham004/Password-Manager/README.md

 # Password-Manager
-A simple but messy application of Tkinter and pycryptodome to make a password manager in python
+A simple application of Tkinter and pycryptodome to make a password manager in python

 ### Usage-